Digital Reception

 • If the cable is old, replace it with good quality double-screened cable (preferably bench-marked versions) on all cable routes.

-• Ensure that the cable is not running alongside other cables especially electrical cables.
+• Ensure that the cable is not running alongside other cables, especially electrical cables.

-• If the picture breaks up intermittently with no electrical switching taking place, the cause could be radio interference i.e. Tetra or PMR (Private mobile Radio)
+• If the picture breaks up intermittently with no electrical switching taking place, the cause could be radio interference i.e. Tetra or PMR (Private Mobile Radio)

 • Again, use good quality double-screened cable (preferably bench-marked versions), including interconnecting cables, i.e. fly leads and SCART leads.